Skip to main content

 Is WiFi widely available in South Korea?

-Can I use an eSIM on the KTX high-speed train?
+Will my eSIM work on the KTX high-speed train?

 Frequently Asked Questions